 When your release is done, complete the release by clicking "Complete this release".
 This is typically done on or after the day where you complete the last sprint in the release and there is no more work to do be done in the release (at least as far as your project in Scrumwise is concerned).

 Release planning uses the rough estimates on backlog items, in the "Rough estimate" field of each backlog item.
 This way, you can add rough estimates on backlog items early on, during your release planning and high-level backlog management.
-Then, when a backlog item is ready to go into a specific sprint, you can do the detailed and more accurate estimation needed for that, and enter detailed estimates in the "Estimate" field of the backlog item or its tasks.
+Then, when a backlog item is ready to go into a specific sprint, or a Kanban board, you can do the detailed and more accurate estimation needed for that, and enter detailed estimates in the "Estimate" field of the backlog item or its tasks.

 Rough estimates are completely separate from detailed estimates, and you can adjust the rough estimates independently of the detailed estimates.